+The results are in.
 Youth Exchange is a life-changing experience for the young people who participant in this renowned Rotary program.
-Chiara Zwickl, our latest incoming Youth Exchange student, arrived recently from Austria to a warm welcome from Bayswater members.Read more...
+Chiara Zwickl, one of our recent incoming Youth Exchange students, arrived from Austria to a warm welcome from Bayswater members.Read more...

 The 2019 Knox Art Show will be held on:

 Friday Night 22 March 2019 - Opening Night by ticket only

 Saturday 23 March 2019 - open to the public

 Sunday 24 March 2019 - open to the public

 In addition to the Art Show, there will be a photography competition, primary school children's art competition, quilting exhibition and woodturning display.